nayowl/school_district_analysis/README.md

 <sub>Figure 8 School Performance After Replacement   </sub>

-The DataFrame from Figure 7 and Figure 8 show us the top 5 high school performance based on the overall passing percentage of reading and math score.
-There is no difference on the order of the rank, although there is a decreased by 0.32% in the overall passing percentage from before and after replacement.
-Thomas High School still the second highest performance on the list, because the other school doesn’t surpass the overall passing percentage of Thomas High School.
+The DataFrame from Figure 7 and Figure 8 display the top 5 high school performance based on the overall passing percentage of reading and math score.
+There is no difference on the order of the rank, even though there is a decrease of 0.32% in the overall passing percentage from before and after replacement.
+Thomas High School still the second highest performance in the list, because the other school do not surpass the overall passing percentage of Thomas High School.

 **4. Math and Reading Scores by Grade**